Wet Brain (Wernicke-Korsakoff Syndrome): Causes, Symptoms, and Treatment

 Symptoms of Wernicke’s Disease

-Neuropsychiatric symptoms of wet brain occur when levels of thiamine go below 20% of normal.
+Neuropsychiatric symptoms of wet brain occur when thiamine levels go below 20% of normal.
 The NIAAA explains that damage occurs in multiple brain regions, most notably the thalamus, hippocampus, hypothalamus, and cerebellum.
 Each of these areas controls different parts of the overall functioning of the body.
 The fact that they are all impacted has an adverse effect on many different parts of the body.
-The three primary symptoms of Wernicke’s syndrome are as follows:
+The three primary symptoms of Wernicke’s syndrome include:

 • Confusion and disorientation: The affected person may have difficulty focusing, understanding their surroundings, and following conversations.